 My husband, Lester, and I have owned the farm for over 25 years.
 We raised and showed Palomino Quarter Horses and had a Angus/ Charlois cow calf operation.
 20 Years before it became vogue we treated the cattle and calves gently whether or not we were remunerated at the market place for the extra expense and time.
 We always weaned 45-60 days before we sold calves and used fence line weaning to reduce stress of cows and calves.
 All cows and calves were given the protection of vaccines and the professional services of a veterinarian.
 We check full term momma cows -March and April- 3 or 4 times day and night to ensure we are available to assist if labor is difficult.
-We haven't taken sick cows to market.
+We don't take sick cows to market.

 Herd bull is a Reg Black Angus with specific EPD's for calving ease and high weaning weights.
 The 30 dams/ Momma cows are Black Angus, white face Angus(Black Baldys) and Charlois daughters that are crossed with Angus.